nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="11-7"/>
-### 11.7 User Support
+### 11.7 Users

-This is very time consuming.
+User Support is very time consuming.
 I prioritise working with users as the most important aspect of the project.
 Occasionally, in the run-up to a release, I will ask a user to wait.
 However, my default is to deal with users as quickly as possible.
 I try to acknowledge and confirm their report within 24 hours and to fix/close issues in one week.

 The reason to give them priority is the importance of users to the project.
 Without users, the project is dead.
 Without support, users will not use the code.
 I know this is true because I have taken some sabbaticals to deal with other matters in my life.
 When I am not active, the number of user reports and requests falls quickly.
 When I return from my break, the number of user report immediately increases.